dlanza1/ogg-impala/README.md

 The loader has been implemented in Java, so we need to run it using the JVM.
 HDFS configuration file "core-site.xml" should be included in the classpath as well as the generated binary.

-A parameters file should be created and point out as first argument (if not specified, it will try to find ./config.properties).
+A parameters file should be created and pointed out as first argument (if not specified, it will try to find ./config.properties).

 ```
 java -cp core-site.xml:ogg-impala-0.0.1-SNAPSHOT-jar-with-dependencies.jar \